c-bruce/pysamss/README.md

 python setup.py sdist
 ```

-Finally, cd into the ./dist/ folder and install using pip:
+Finally, cd into the ./dist/ directory and install using pip:

 ```
 pip install pysamss-0.0.1.tar.gz